ThePoorPilot/pacman-utils/README.md

 ![](https://github.com/ThePoorPilot/pacman-utils/raw/main/Screenshot.png)

-With this package installed, for example, add pkg.tar.zst files to a .db file, and upload it to a custom repository(hinting at a future project of mine).
+With this package installed, for example, you can add pkg.tar.zst files to a .db file, and upload it to a custom repository(hinting at a future project of mine).

 Functionality tested: